yet-another-consulting-company/spray-and-pray/README.md

 # SPRAY and PRAY
 A bash script for sending Kafka messages in bulk with Confluent Cloud CLI.
+The script creates a new key/secret pair for each run and deletes it afterwards.

 ## Prerequisites